FRCDashboard/FRCDashboard/README.md

 ## Building
+This enebles the user to turn this entire aplication into a single .exe or .app file witch then can be run from any computer

 1. Get `npm`
 2. Run `npm i` to install all of the dependencies
 3. Run `npm run dist` to pack the entire application into a single file